William Giles (colonial manager): Travel to South Australia

-The new British Province of South Australia was established on 19 February 1836.
+The new British Province of South Australia was established on 19 February 1836 when King William IV signed Letters Patent under the South Australia Act 1834, signalling the final action needed to establish the Province under United Kingdom law.
 Giles, a close friend of one of the founders of the South Australian Company, George Fife Angas, left England for South Australia on the ship Hartley sixteen months later, in June 1837.
 He was accompanied by his new (and pregnant) second wife, Emily Elizabeth (née McGeorge) (c.
 1814 – 5 August 1876) and their 1-year-old daughter Emily jnr, together with all nine children from his earlier marriage to Sarah (née Roper).
 Emily gave birth to her second child, George Hartley Giles during the voyage.

 The Hartley was a three-masted vessel measuring 27 x 7 x 5.6 metres built at Sunderland in England in 1836.
 Her owner and captain was Thomas Fewson.
 On 16 October 1837 the Hartley arrived at Kingscote, Kangaroo Island where the Company's first settlement was founded.
 Once in South Australia, William and Emily had a further ten children.
+By November 1837, the European population of the new province had reached approximately 2,500.
+The pre-settlement indigenous population of South Australia is estimated to have been approximately 15,000.